Magnavox Odyssey: Design

 The Odyssey consists of a black, white, and brown oblong box connected by wires to two rectangular controllers.
 The console connects to the television set through an included switch box, which allows the player to switch the television input between the Odyssey and the regular television input cable, and presents itself like a television channel on channel three or four, which thereafter became the standard for game consoles.
 The controllers, designed to sit on a flat surface, contain one button marked Reset on the top of the controller and three knobs: one on the right side of the controller, and two on the left with one extending from the other.
 The reset button resets individual elements depending on the game, such as making a player's dot visible after it is turned off.
 The system can be powered by six C batteries, which were included; an optional AC power supply was sold separately.
 The Odyssey lacks sound capability and can only display monochrome white shapes on a blank black screen.

 Internally, the Odyssey architecture is composed of digital computing parts.
 The circuitry is implemented in diode–transistor logic using discrete transistors and diodes.
 The games themselves do not use ROM cartridges like later consoles, but instead, use "game cards" composed of printed circuit boards that plug into the console.
 These cards modify the internal circuitry like a set of switches or jumpers, causing the Odyssey to display different components and react to inputs differently.
 Multiple games use the same cards, with different instructions given to the player to change the style of the game.

 The Odyssey is capable of displaying three square dots and a vertical line on the screen.
 Two of the dots are controlled by the two players, and the third by the system itself.
 The main console has two dials, one of which moves the vertical line across the screen, and one which adjusts the speed of the computer-controlled dot.
 Different games direct the player to adjust the dials to different positions, such as changing the center line of a tennis game into the side wall of a handball game.
 The games include plastic overlays that stick to the television via static cling to create visuals.
 Games that use the same game card can have different overlays, which can change a game with the same controls from, for example, a mountain ski path to a movement-based Simon Says game.

 In addition to the overlays, the Odyssey came with dice, poker chips, score sheets, play money, and card decks.
 One peripheral controller was released for the Odyssey, the first video game light gun.
-Named the Shooting Gallery, the rifle-shaped device registered a hit when pointed at a light source such as a dot on the television screen.
+Named the Electronic Rifle, the rifle-shaped device registered a hit when pointed at a light source such as a dot on the television screen.
 Four shooting-based games were included with the light gun.
+The light guns were designed and manufactured by Nintendo, based on their 1970 Beam Gun toy.